Visit Anna Ruby Falls in Georgia for jaw-dropping beauty

 Hiking to Anna Ruby Falls

 The hike to the falls is easy.
 It’s about a mile round trip and is paved.
 There are two excellent viewing platforms at the base of the falls.
 Heads up, the hike to the bottom of the falls is primarily uphill but never too steep.
 Once you are done enjoying the falls, turn back and head the same way you got there, downhill this time!
 Make sure to stop and read the interpretive signs along the trail.
 They offer great insights into the vegetation of the forest.
-This is particularly beautiful in the fall when the leaves are changing.
+This area is particularly beautiful in the fall when the leaves are changing.
 That’s when we were fortunate enough to visit.

 There is a little bit of red tape.
 The trail is only open from 9 a.m. to 5 p.m., seven days a week.
 However, if conditions are icy, it may close.
 There is a fee to access the Recreation Area.
 The parking lot is large, but the falls are extremely popular and fill up, especially on the weekends.
 If the parking lot is full, the Forest Service turns away cars.
 Plan on arriving early if you hope to beat the crowds.